savonet/book/language.md

 ### Documentation of operators

-We recall from [earlier](#sec:sound-sine) that the documentation of an operator `operator`, including its type and a description of its parameters, can be obtained by typing
+We recall from [earlier](#sec:sound-sine) that the documentation\index{documentation} of an operator `operator`, including its type and a description of its parameters, can be obtained by typing

 ```
 liquidsoap -h operator